osg-htc/docs/docs/data/xrootd/install-storage-element.md

 depending on wheter you are deploying an XRootD cluster or a single standalone XRootD server.

-!!! note "Notice"
+!!! note
-    This is not useful when XRootD is used for read-only.
+    This is not necessary when XRootD is used for read-only access

 (Optional) Installing a GridFTP Server
 --------------------------------------